Xenos2104/AnanasCC/README.md

 # AnanasCC
-🍍 AnanasCC - A C-to-MIPS compiler implemented in Python using Lark for Compiler Principles course project
+🍍 AnanasCC - A C-to-x86 compiler implemented in Python using Lark for Compiler Principles course project